DCotterill/halixia-hugo/content/ma/pay-yourself-first-212.md

 layout: static
 ---

-How to set aside money for savings before you pay expenses
+How to set aside money for savings before you pay expenses.

 Saving some money each month is important, even if it’s just a little.
 There is a psychological boost to seeing your savings or investments grow.